Henry Tayali: Marriage and family

 In 1971, he married Regina Mary Birungi Kivubiro while still in Uganda, and just before returning to Zambia and they had a son in 1972, Rhodrick Tayali.
 Regina died in 1976.
 Tayali had a daughter in 1980, Katwishi Alanda Tayali, followed in 1983 by a son, Chaswe Angio Tayali, with Rosemary Kaluwa, whom he later married.
-Tayali's son Rhodrick is an object and interior designer - Diploma-Designer (FH) - by training and a graduate of the Fachhochschule Aachen, and is also an accomplished artist in his own right.
+Tayali's son Rhodrick is an artist and interior designer by training and a graduate of the Fachhochschule Aachen, and is also an accomplished artist in his own right.

 Tayali died on 22 July 1987 while visiting his eldest son and family friends the Moiks / Moik-Becker in Aachen, West Germany, after attending his youngest brother's wedding in Southampton, England.
 He was buried at Leopards Hill Cemetery in Lusaka.